AnirudhG07/AnirudhG07/README.md

 - 🌱 I’m currently learning **AI and other Platforms related to it**

+- 💬 Ask me about **Music, Math, Me**

 - ⚡ Fun fact **I don't like peanut butter although I love peanuts.**

+- **Music is the soul of life.
+It connects our hearts with our actions.**

+- I work Hard for me, my family and my team!
+I just feel enjoyment in working!!!

 <h3 align="left">Connect with me:</h3>
 <p align="left">